Lyrics by Joell Ortiz

 29. The Motto Freestyle

-Joell Christopher Ortiz (born July 6, 1980) is an American rapper and a former member of the group Slaughterhouse.
-Ortiz grew up in the Cooper Park Houses in the East Williamsburg section of Brooklyn, New York, formerly signed to Dr. Dre's Aftermath Entertainment record label.
-He was featured in the Unsigned Hype column of the March 2004 issue of The Source Magazine and was also selected as Chairman's Choice in XXL Magazine.
-During the same time Joell also went on to win the 2004 EA Sports Battle which earned his song "Mean Business" a spot on the NBA Live 2005 soundtrack.
-The same year he was offered a contract to Jermaine Dupri's So So Def label.
-He released his debut album The Brick: Bodega Chronicles in 2007.
-Since then, he has released Free Agent (2011), House Slippers (2014) and Monday (2019).
-He is currently one half of the rap duo Crook and Joell with his former Slaughterhouse bandmate, Crooked I. Together, they released three studio albums.
+Joell Christopher Ortiz (born July 6, 1980) is an American rapper and former member of the group Slaughterhouse.
+Raised in East Williamsburg, Brooklyn's Cooper Park Houses, he first gained recognition after appearing in the Unsigned Hype column of The Source Magazine, as well as on the Chairman's Choice list on XXL Magazine.
+During this time, Ortiz also competed in and won the 2004 EA Sports Battle, which earned his song "Mean Business" a spot on the NBA Live 2005 soundtrack.
+He was offered a recording contract to Jermaine Dupri's So So Def Recordings, but signed with Dr. Dre's Aftermath Entertainment, an imprint of Interscope Records in 2006.
+Despite this, his debut studio album, The Brick: Bodega Chronicles (2007), was released independently, along with his subsequent albums Free Agent (2011), House Slippers (2014) and Monday (2019).
+In 2022, he formed the rap duo Crook and Joell with former Slaughterhouse bandmate Kxng Crooked; they have released three studio albums.

 To discover the patterns in Joell Ortiz's songs, you just have to read their lyrics carefully, paying attention not just to what they say, but how they are constructed.